hicommonwealth/commonwealth/knowledge_base/Tools.md

 ![Kong Gateway](./assets/Kong-Gateway-2.png)

-...where you will be able to view the upstream url:
+...where you will be able to view the upstream URL.
+This setting determines the target server or service that Kong Gateway will direct incoming requests to.

 ![Kong Gateway](./assets/Kong-Gateway.png)